chienhsy/chienhsy.github.io/_pages/about.md

 This paper extends model-free learning algorithms, including Q-learning, SARSA, and double Q-learning to the learning with state-action-dependent discount factors.
-We allow the discount factor to be greater than one with positive proba- bility, but the expected multiplicative of discount factors satisfies the "eventually discounting" condition in the sense that we replace β < 1 by ρ(L) < 1, where ρ(L) denotes the spectral radius of an appropriate matrix dominating the expected dis- counted future value.
+We allow the discount factor to be greater than one with positive probability, but the expected multiplicative of discount factors satisfies the "eventually discounting" condition in the sense that we replace $β < 1$ by $ρ(L) < 1$, where $ρ(L)$ denotes the spectral radius of an appropriate matrix dominating the expected discounted future value.

 ## [Uniqueness of Equilibria in Interactive Networks]()